bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.3.3 =
+* Fixed: Re-enable houses slick slider for WordPress 6.1 and new jQuery 3.6.1 #45
+* Tested: With WordPress 6.0.3
+* Tested: With PHP 8.0
+* Tested: With WooCommerce 7.0.0

 = 1.3.2 =
 * Fixed: Correct logic to adjust price. #43,#19
 * Tested: With WordPress 6.0.3
 * Tested: With PHP 8.0
-* Tested: With WooCommerce 7.0.1
+* Tested: With WooCommerce 7.0.-

 = 1.3.1 =
 * Changed: Updated myaccount/form-login for WooCommerce 7.0.0 and Bootstrap CSS conflict #43